songkg7/o2/README.md

 then, Execute the command `O2: convert to Jekyll Chirpy` via obsidian's `cmd + p` shortcut.

 if exception occurs, you can see the original note in the `backup` folder.
-(I will implement transactional functionally in the future, so that you can see the original note in the `ready` folder when exception occurs.)

 ## Supported platforms